Skip to main content

 • Dancing

-Other types of exercise that you can consider include strengthening, flexibility, and balancing exercises, all of which will contribute to greater independence and increased quality of life.
-Try some of these:
+Other activities you can consider include strengthening, flexibility, and balancing exercises.
+These will all contribute to greater independence and a higher quality of life.

 • Climbing stairs